yangkky/yangkky.github.io/_posts/2019-06-11-responding.md

 If you collect some spectral data and use linear regression to draw some conclusions from it, nobody will argue that it's not chemistry.
 Using a more complex model, such as a neural network, doesn't magically make your work not chemistry.
 You're simply using a very powerful computational tool to draw conclusions from your data.
 Your subject-area expertise as a chemist is what allows you to choose a reasonable model and evaluate model performance.

-Machine learning isn't the solution to every problem in chemistry, but it's already proven it's ability to solve chemical problems, and will continue to do so.
+Machine learning isn't the solution to every problem in chemistry, but it's already proven its ability to solve chemical problems, and will continue to do so.

 For example:
 ACS Central Science thinks this is chemistry: [https://pubs.acs.org/doi/full/10.1021/acscentsci.7b00572](https://pubs.acs.org/doi/full/10.1021/acscentsci.7b00572)